-- Gradually EAL Instruction moves from a focus on social to academic English and the skills needed to be successful in the content areas. - Individualized and specialized instruction enables the full range of learners from non-English speaking backgrounds (from beginners to high intermediate) to receive English language instruction and support either in small groups or as individual instruction. - Students attend EAL as their foreign language class.
-See below for information regarding Serbian Mother-tongue students who are new to the English language. - In their homeroom classrooms, EAL students follow the same curriculum as their peers - The EAL specialist teachers plan with the grade level teams and assist EAL students with mainstream content as well as general language acquisition.
+- Students who are new to English will enter the EAL program and instruction will be focused on acquiring social language skills. - Students who have had some exposure to English are observed by the EAL and homeroom teachers over a two-week period in order to assess their ability to study in English and determine their placement in the EAL program.
+The process consists of an oral interview and reading and writing tasks that are conducted informally. - Gradually EAL Instruction moves from a focus on social to academic English and the skills needed to be successful in the content areas. - Specialized instruction enables the full range of learners from non-English speaking backgrounds (from beginners to high intermediate) to receive English language instruction and support either in small groups or as individual instruction. - EAL language support takes place both as in-class support and as pull-out instruction (in the EAL classroom as needed). - Students attend EAL as their foreign language class. - In their homeroom classrooms, EAL students follow the same curriculum as their peers - The EAL specialist teachers plan with the grade level teams and assist EAL students with mainstream content as well as general language acquisition.